Year 11 Literature Units 1 and 2

 This subject has been created for people who love texts of all types.
 Over two units of study, you will be asked to read and watch texts, reflect on them critically, and respond to them both analytically and creatively.

-In Unit 1, you will begin by exploring the metaphysical poetry of John Donne, which you will learn to examine in great detail.
+In Unit 1, you will begin by explore poetry produced by various poets, which you will learn to examine in great detail.
 Then you will consider how texts can fit within particular genres, and will examine two ‘cosy crime’ texts, The Thursday Murder Club (a novel) and Murder on the Orient Express (a film).
 In Unit 2, you will consider how two recent texts, the play script for The Visitors and the short story collection Flock, reflect contemporary understandings of First Nations concerns, including Culture, Identity and Place.
 You will then focus on one of the world’s first Science Fiction/Horror novels, Frankenstein, and will consider how it reflects the socio-historical context of its creation.

 Who is it for?